Theorizing Shadow Education and Academic Success in East Asia

 Understanding the Meaning, Value, and Use of Shadow Education by East Asian Students

-Featuring a broad range of contributions from countries including Japan, China, Taiwan, and Singapore, chapters draw on rich qualitative research to foreground the lived experiences of students, teachers, and parents in East Asian countries.
+Featuring a broad range of contributions from countries including Japan, China, Taiwan, and Singapore, chapters draw on rich qualitative research to place in the foreground the lived experiences of students, teachers, and parents in East Asian countries.
 In doing so, the text provides indigenous insights into the uses, values, and meanings of shadow education and highlights unknown cultural and regional aspects, as well as related phenomena including trans-boundary learning culture, nomadic learning, individualized learning, and the post-schooling era.
-Ultimately challenging the previously dominating Western perspective around shadow education, the volume offers innovative theorization to highlight shadow education as a phenomenon which cannot be overlooked in discussion of East Asian educational performance, systems, and policy more broadly.
+Ultimately challenging the previously dominating Western perspective on shadow education, the volume offers innovative theorization to highlight shadow education as a phenomenon which cannot be overlooked in broader discussion of East Asian educational performance, systems, and policy.

 Offering pioneering insights into the growing phenomenon of shadow education, this text will benefit researchers, academics, and educators with an interest in international and comparative education, curriculum studies, and East Asian educational practices and policy.
 Those interested in the sociology of education and educational policy will also benefit from this book.

 Introduction: Shadow Education in East Asia: Historical and Cultural Heritage of Learning Fever and Academic Success

 Part 1: Shadow Education, Trans-boundary Learning Culture, and Academic Success

 Chapter 1: Shadow Education Studies as Post-Truth Discourse: Ruins of Tradition and Theorizing Academic Success with "Learning Capital"

 Chapter 2: Four Secret Variables of Shadow Education Practices for Academic Success

 Young Chun Kim, Michael McVey, and Jung-Hoon Jung